 Migrating WhatsApp chat histories: Future iPhone users must be patient

-There is a catch, however.
-According to the company, the feature will be available on Android devices first, specifically Samsung smartphones.
-So if iPhone users switch to Samsung, they will be able to use it first.
-The transfer will include the chat itself, photos, videos and voice notes and should be available to Samsung users in the "coming weeks".
-It is not known when the feature will be available for future iPhone users and other Android devices.
+There's a catch, however.
+According to the company, the feature will be available first on Android devices, specifically Samsung smartphones.
+This means that if iPhone users switch to Samsung, they'll be the first to use it.
+The transfer will include the chat itself, photos, videos, and voice memos, and should be available to Samsung users in the "coming weeks."
+When the feature will be available to future iPhone users and other Android devices is unknown.
 The full rollout could still be ongoing.
 (Photo by Unsplash / Dimitri Karastelev)